Japanese war crimes: Torture of prisoners of war

 After the atomic bombing of Hiroshima during World War II, the Japanese secret police tortured a captured American P-51 fighter pilot named Marcus McDilda to discover how many atomic bombs the Allies had and what the future targets were.
-McDilda, who had originally told his captors he knew nothing about the atomic bomb (and who indeed knew nothing about nuclear fission), "confessed" under further torture that the US had 100 atomic bombs and that Tokyo and Kyoto were the next targets:
+McDilda, who had originally told his captors he knew nothing about the atomic bomb (and who indeed knew nothing about nuclear fission), "confessed" under further torture that the United States had 100 atomic bombs and that Tokyo and Kyoto were the next targets:

 As you know, when atoms are split, there are a lot of pluses and minuses released.
 Well, we've taken these and put them in a huge container and separated them from each other with a lead shield.
 When the box is dropped out of a plane, we melt the lead shield and the pluses and minuses come together.
 When that happens, it causes a tremendous bolt of lightning and all the atmosphere over a city is pushed back!
 Then when the atmosphere rolls back, it brings about a tremendous thunderclap, which knocks down everything beneath it.